vellamike/gosoro/README.md

 # GOPATH

 GOPATH should point to a directoy of which src/gosoro is a subdirectory.
 This is go convention and the best way to make sure that tooling works.

+## TODO

+1. Overall structure - does it fit in well with a Go project?
+2. Decide how the game controller will fix the next player.
+Right now the AI never gets to play, but it is necessary to make it so that a branch move works too.
+Probably the ruleset should, given a move, and a board before and after the move has been executed, be able to decide whether it is a leaf move or not and if not what the available moves are.